itsamaso/AutonmousDroning/README.md

   onMarkerDragEnd(@NonNull Marker marker)
   ```

-    > **_Once there is no longer dragging, updates the current coordinate to be the new marker's coordinate after dragging and resumes mission._**
+    > **_Once there is no longer dragging, updates the coordinate to be the new marker's coordinate after dragging and resumes mission._**

 - _Where all 3 methods are integrated in the following **`MoveMarkerInRealTime()`**:_